 - Talk about sex as a part of healthy, loving relationships, and discuss what makes a good relationship.

 - It’s time to educate your child about puberty.
 Tell your child “I found this cool book for us to read together, about relationships and sex.
 I'm so glad that you're old enough now for us to have fun talking about this.”
-(One example of such a book might be It’s So Amazing by Robie H. Harris and Michael Emberley)
+(At ten or eleven, they may be more embarrassed, which is why it's great to start talking about puberty now.)
+See the descriptions of books below for ideas.

-- Be sure that your child has adequate media controls on all tech and reinforce online rules such as never sharing nude photos online.
+- Be sure that your child has adequate media controls on all tech.

 Ten to twelve year olds